laberning/openrowingmonitor/docs/README.md

 Uploading your sessions to Strava is an integrated feature, for all other platforms this is currently a manual step.
 The installer can set up a network share that contains all training data so it is easy to grab the files from there and upload them to the training platform of your choice.

+Open Rowing Monitor can also create RowingData files, which can be used with [RowingData](https://pypi.org/project/rowingdata/) to display your results locally, or uploaded to [RowsAndAll](https://rowsandall.com/) for a webbased analysis (including in-stroke metrics).
+These csv-files can ales be used to process in Excel, allowing your own custom analysis.

 Open Rowing Monitor can also store the raw measurements of the flywheel into CSV files.
 These files are great to start your own exploration of your rowing style and also to learn about the specifics of your rowing machine (some Excel files that can help with this are included in the `docs` folder).

 ## Installation